quangdv09/quangdv09.github.io/README.md

 ## Locations of key files/directories

-* Basic config options: _config.yml
+* Basic config options: _config.yml, which defines the content in the sidebars and other site-wide features.
+You will need to replace the default variables with ones about yourself and your site’s github repository.
 * Top navigation bar config: _data/navigation.yml
 * Single pages: _pages/
 * Collections of pages are .md or .html files in: